What is GERD?

 Currently, the international consensus among doctors called the Montreal Classification, classifies acid reflux a disease if symptoms occur 2 or more days a week, or moderate to severe symptoms occur at least one day a week.
 (6)

 There are a broad range of acid reflux symptoms that can indicate GERD, but heartburn and regurgitation are telltale signs.
 (7) (8) Heartburn causes a burning sensation in the sternum to the base of the neck and is sometimes accompanied with pain (9) This condition usually occurs 30-60 minutes after eating a meal, especially a large one that is rich in fats or acidic ingredients.
 (9)

-But some people can experience heartburn yet show no symptoms of GERD.
+Some people experience heartburn symptoms yet remain unresponsive to PPI therapy.
 This condition is called functional heartburn (FH).
 FH patients will typically have normal acid exposure, a normal endoscopy, and an absence of tissue damage.
 (10)

 Atypical Acid Reflux/Extraesophageal Symptoms

-GERD patients with acid reflux symptoms beyond heartburn and regurgitation are classified as patients with extraesophageal symptoms (also called atypical GERD).
+GERD patients with acid reflux symptoms beyond heartburn and regurgitation are classified as patients with atypical GERD.
+Atypical GERD sufferers tend to experience extraesophageal symptoms, that is reflux that affects more than just the esophagus, usually also the larynx, soft palette, trachea or even the nose.
 Chronic extraesophageal acid reflux symptoms significantly reduce quality of life.